modmore/Gitify/README.md

     extension: .php
 ````

 The .gitify file structure is real simple.
-There are root notes for `name` (the project name) and `data`. `data` contains an array of directories to create.
-These directories then specify either a `type` (i.e. `content`), or a `class`.
+There are root notes for `name` (the project name), `data_directory` (the relative path where to store the files) and `data`. `data` contains an array of directories to create.
+These directories then specify either a `type` that has special processing going on (i.e. `content`), or a `class`.
 The `primary` field determines the key to use in the name of the generated files.
 This defaults to `id`, but in many cases you may want to use the `name` as that is more human friendly.

 By default files will be created with a `.yaml` extension, but if you want you can override that with a `extension` property.
 This can help with certain data and syntax highlighting in IDEs.